 Due diligence is the official term for the investigatory part of the process, as mentioned earlier.
-Many business sales can collapse at this point, for a number of reasons.
+Many business sales can collapse at this point, for several reasons.
 It is at this stage you should be maintaining buyer confidence and offering transparency.
 However, remember that you might want to release confidential information only when you think the buyer is fully committed to the sale.
-It’s important to be honest at this stage; you don’t want the sale of your pub to fall through because you left out key information.
+It’s important, to be honest at this stage; you don’t want the sale of your pub to fall through because you left out key information.

 The to-do list when selling a pub can seem overwhelming, but having a full understanding can ensure a simpler process.
 The Business Sale, or Purchase Agreement, will be drawn up with information on warranties and indemnities.
-It’s critical that you understand exactly what you’re agreeing to, as this can avoid any future problems down the line.
+You must understand exactly what you’re agreeing to, as this can avoid any future problems down the line.